Keeping the blue sky green

-The next steps are now to seek for global adoption, recognition and alignment by engaging ICAO, regulators and industry groups such as GACAG, COFRET, Smart Freight Center, Airfreight Carbon Initiative, etc.
+The next steps are now to seek for global adoption, recognition and alignment by engaging ICAO, regulators and relevant industry groups such as GACAG, COFRET, the Global Logistics Emissions Council (GLEC), the Airfreight Carbon Initiative, etc.

 Despite the turbulent economic times, there is a genuine desire amongst the whole air freight supply chain to be greener.
 One part of IATA Green Cargo initiatives is to share and promote best practices:

-- Containers for the transportation of pharmaceutical goods can be made of recycled materials
+- Containers for the transportation of pharmaceutical goods made of recycled materials